seosgithub/BooJS/README.md

 ## FAQ

+### Wait, isn't this just NodeJS?
+No, they are for different things.
+BooJS gives you the full DOM, you can call `document` in BooJS and import arbitrary browser javascript libraries.

+### ...But PhantomJS has a perfectly good REPL, kids these days...
+There are a myriad issues with the *PhantomJS repl*; most notably, the *PhantomJS repl*:
+  * Outputs special format characters even when not attached to a `tty`
+  * Does not have well defined behavior which makes it a nightmare to integrate with
+  * **Has no support for asynchronous stdin**
+  * Is not a unix tool in any sense
+I don't think any of this is the `PhantomJS`'s team fault; it's just not their focus or target.

 ### When should I use boojs?

 When you need to test javascript code that needs to run in a browser but don't necessarily need to test the UI components.